MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secrets.md

 ## Don't use structured data as secrets

 Structured data can cause secret redaction within logs to fail, because redaction largely relies on finding an exact match for the specific secret value.
-For example, don't use a blob of JSON, XML, or YAML (or similar) to encapsulate a secret value, as this significantly reduces the probability the secrets are properly redacted.
+For example, don't use a blob of JSON, XML, or YAML (or similar) to encapsulate a secret value, including control characters such as carriage return (`\r`) and line feed (`\n`), as this significantly reduces the probability the secrets are properly redacted.
 Instead, create individual secrets for each sensitive value.

 ## Audit how secrets are handled